eemeli/safe-identifier/README.md

 resulting name would conflict with a JavaScript reserved name, covering all standards from ES3 up to ES2018, along with current [active proposals](https://github.com/tc39/proposals).

+If `unique` is true, a 32-bit hash of the `key` is appended to the result in order to help ensure that different inputs produce different outputs.

 ## `property(obj: string?, key: string): string`